MiloszKrajewski/K4os.Compression.LZ4/README.md

 Please note, `LZPickler` is the fastest option, it is just not portable, as it has been developed by me, for my own needs.

-If you need to use `LZ4Frame` format (the official streaming format) you can find with new abstraction it can be much faster.
+If you need to use `LZ4Frame` format (the official streaming format) you will by pleased to know that that with new abstraction it can be much faster.
 So far, people needed to use `Stream` even if data was in memory already:

 ```csharp
 using var source = new MemoryStream(_encoded);